-A male entity who entertains the living in The Blossom Ballroom
+This male entity who is wearing a white suit still entertains the living in The Blossom Ballroom.

 Besides the Entity of Marilyn Monroe, other entities enjoy looking at themselves in the mirrors at The Roosevelt Hotel.

-The Roosevelt Hotel spirit-people get their chuckles at the expense of the other guests, from time to time.
+The Roosevelt Hotel spirit-people get their chuckles at the expense of the other guests, from time to time, when they want privacy.

 Guests have been locked out of their own rooms, when their doors were mysteriously locked from the inside.

 A maid was pushed into a closet by an unseen presence.

 Attempts to film the known haunted places in the hotel have been foiled by unexplainable electrical failure, etc.

 The switchboard will get calls from empty rooms, perhaps wanting service.